frappe/hrms/README.md

 GNU GPL V3.
 (See [license.txt](license.txt) for more information).

-The HRMS code is licensed as GNU General Public License (v3) and the copyright is owned by Frappe Technologies Pvt Ltd (Frappe) and Contributors.
+The HR code is licensed as GNU General Public License (v3) and the copyright is owned by Frappe Technologies Pvt Ltd (Frappe) and Contributors.